-CCCT’s two-week Advanced Camp, for students ages 13–16, is geared for the young actor who wants to begin building skills for high school theatre and beyond.
+In our full-day, one-week, in-person sessions, CCCT’s Advanced Camp (“A Camp” for short) is geared for the young actor age 13-16 who wants to begin building skills for high school theatre and beyond.
+With an emphasis on play, both onstage and off, campers switch between workshopping scenes from published plays and learning the basic tenets of improvised theatre.

 Every camper receives the following: